 Domestic Corporations is a form of legal establishment that is located here and is permitted to carry out business and commercial activities.
 They are also eligible for tax benefits as per the criterion set by the US Virgin Islands Economic Development Authority.

-Foreign Sales Corporations (FSCs) is a kind of legal establishment that allows the US exporters to decrease their taxes on the export income.
+Foreign Sales Corporations (FSCs) are a kind of legal establishment that allows the US exporters to decrease their taxes on the export income.

-Exempt Companies may not participate in the direct management of business or transactions in the U.S. Virgin Islands or the United States, and are absolved from USVI pay, net receipts, and retaining charges, including permit prerequisites, upon filing an excluded organization election.
+Exempt Companies do not participate in the direct management of business or transactions in the U.S. Virgin Islands or the United States and are absolved from USVI pay, net receipts, and retaining charges, including permit prerequisites, upon filing an excluded organization election.
 Residents of the US or the US Virgin Islands may not possess 10% or more of a USVI absolved firm.

 The USVI entails establishments to have at least three directors and officers, a president, secretary, and a treasurer.
 The minimum capital requirement is $1,000 and the stocks also need to be registered.

-It takes approximately six to eight weeks to establish a legal entity set up in the US Virgin Islands, depending on the kind of establishment required.
+It takes approximately six to eight weeks to establish a legal entity set up in the US Virgin Islands.

 Under the employment law Act No. 8252, few employers are required to post in a prominent spot inside each site of activity (or include in a manual circulated amongst all employees, if posting within the business is improbable) certain authorized banners.
 Covered entities include those that are authorized to conduct business in the Virgin Islands that hire at least five people.